bq/ipa-resigner/README.md

 ipa-resigner
 ===

-This script resign an IPA for AppStore or Adhoc Deployment.
-Is compatible with Swift Code.
+This script resigns an IPA for AppStore or Adhoc Deployment.

-#Usage
+It is compatible with Swift Code.

+##Requirements
+- OSX Mavericks or Yosemite
+- Xcode 6+
+- Xcode command line tools
+- A valid developer account with the iOS Developer Program

+##Usage
+ 1. Generate one distribution certificate in the member center (http://developer.apple.com -> `Member Center` -> `Certificates, Identifiers & Profiles`)
- 1. Import the certificate in the Keychain
+ 2. Import the new certificate in the Keychain of your MAC: be sure to keep the Keychain clean and remove old certificates.
- 2. Generate a provisioning profile for Adhoc o AppStore Desployment
+ 3. Generate the proviosining profile for the previous certificate.
+    1. In the `Member Center` create a new provisioning profile for AppStore Distribution.
+In case you want to install the new IPA through iTunes in your devices, remember that you should use an Adhoc provisioning profile.
+    2. Download the new file (i.e. the previously provisioning profile generated) and store it in a known location of your MAC
- 3. Run the script:
+ 4. Run the script with the following parameters:
-	sh resign.sh /path/to/ipa /path/to/provisioning_profile Adhoc:YES|NO
+	`sh resign.sh /path/to/ipa /path/to/provisioning_profile Adhoc:YES|NO`

 ####Example for Adhoc Resign:
 	sh resign.sh MyApp.ipa Adhoc_deployment.mobileprovision YES
 ####Example for AppStore Resign:
 	sh resign.sh MyApp.ipa AppStore_deployment.mobileprovision NO

-##Requirements
-- OSX Mavericks or Yosemite
-- Xcode 6+
-- Xcode command line tools

 #License
 This script is distributed in terms of LGPL license.
 See http://www.gnu.org/licenses/lgpl.html for more details.